-If you thought you knew everything there was to know about the clitoris, hold onto your labia, because there's another layer to it that could make sex way more pleasurable: the clitoral hood.
-First, it's important to understand that every clitoris is different, but all clitorises have a "hood" or "prepuce," which is a flap of skin that connects to the labia minora (the inner lips of the vulva), explains Rachel Rubin, MD, a urologist in Washington, D.C., who focuses on sexual medicine and has researched the clitoris.
-Just like foreskin covers the head of a penis, the clitoral hood covers up the glans clitoris, Dr. Rubin says.
+Clitorises: We all know they're the main source of sexual pleasure and orgasms.
+But, do you know about your clitoral hood?
+It's the "hood" or "prepuce," which is a flap of skin that connects to the labia minora (the inner lips of the vulva), explains Rachel Rubin, MD, a urologist in Washington, D.C., who focuses on sexual medicine.
+Just like foreskin covers the head of a penis, the clitoral hood covers up the glans clitoris, Dr. Rubin explains.

-"In normal clitoral anatomy, you should be able to fully retract the hood and see the complete glans clitoris," Dr. Rubin says.
-When a person is aroused, their glans clitoris swells, which usually is enough to move the clitoral hood aside.
+"In [most] clitoral anatomy — [because every body is unique] — you should be able to fully retract the hood and see the complete glans clitoris," Dr. Rubin elaborates.
+When you're aroused, the glans clitoris swells, which usually is enough to move the clitoral hood aside.
 But some clitoral hoods just don't retract or get stuck, so you can't fully expose the glans clitoris, she says.
 Some people are also just born with larger-than-usual clitoral hoods (a.k.a. a "hooded clitoris"), which prevents them from really getting into the glans clitoris.
-This is totally normal, and it just means you have to dig a little deeper if you want to stimulate your glans clitoris.
+This is normal, and it just means you have to dig a little deeper if you want to get to the good stuff.

 Occasionally, clitoral hoods (particularly bigger ones) can get stuck, which doctors call "clitoral adhesions."
 In fact, recent research found that 23% of women who visited a sexual medicine clinic for any reason had clitoral adhesions, Dr. Rubin says.
 Medically speaking, this is usually no big deal, but it could be painful or interfere with how you access and pleasure the clitoris.